MSFT-Cantro/project-ledger-docs/bugs.md

 On all pages, remove the export buttons

 Item#7
-Update the description field on the Create Invoice page so that the field doesn't confirm the input until the user hits enter or tab off.
-Right now the field confirms the input after each click
+Line items on Quotes and Invoices look and function a little different, can we make the line item component on the quote page the standard and give invoice the same one and align the functionality so they work the same.